 Reach- if the victim is close enough to shore.
 You can use an oar, pole, branch, or another rescue device if you can't reach them with your hand.

 Throw- a flotation device attached to a rope so the victim can be pulled to shore.

 Row- if the previous methods are unsuccessful or the pt is unconscious, trained rescuers should row out to the pt if a boat is available.

 Go- if a boat is unavailable and the reach and throw methods don't work, trained rescuers should go to the pt by wading or swimming.

-The management of downing is focused around assessing for any co-dominant injury, controlling the ABC's, and preventing further complications.
+The management of a downing patient is focused on assessing for any co-dominant injury, controlling the ABCs, and preventing further complications.

 If the patient is still in the water and you suspect a spinal injury, manually stabilize the neck and spine.
-If the patient is adequately breathing on their own, place them in the recovery position and administer oxygen.
-If a backboard is required, roll the victim partially on their side, so that aspiration can be avoided if the patient vomits; use suctioning as necessary to clear any visible fluids from the airway.
+If the patient is adequately breathing on his/her own, place him/her in the recovery position, and administer oxygen.
+Use a backboard to roll the victim partially on his/her side so that aspiration can be avoided if the patient vomits; use suctioning as necessary to clear any visible fluids from the airway.

 If an AED is available, it is safe to discharge the unit if indicated as long as the patient is not in standing water.

-New AHA guidelines advise starting chest compressions 30:2 at a rate of at least 100 compressions/min regardless of respiratory status in this case.
-According to the AHA,
+New AHA guidelines advise starting chest compressions and rescue breaths in a 30:2 ratio at a rate of at least 100 compressions/min regardless of respiratory status, According to the AHA;

 "As soon as the unresponsive victim is removed from the water, the rescuer should open the airway, check for breathing, and if there is no breathing, give 2 rescue breaths that make the chest rise (if this was not done previously in the water).
 After delivery of 2 effective breaths, if a pulse is not definitely felt, the healthcare provider should begin chest compressions and provide cycles of compressions and ventilation according to the BLS guidelines."